From simplicial Chern-Simons theory to the shadow invariant II: Appendix: Turaev's shadow invariant

 Here $Y^+_e$ (resp. $Y^-_e$) denotes the unique face $Y$ such that $\arc(e) \subset \partial Y$ and, additionally, the orientation on $\arc(e)$ described above coincides with (resp. is opposite to) the orientation which is obtained by restricting the orientation on $\partial Y$ to $e$.
 Moreover, we have set (for $\lambda, \mu, \nu \in \Lambda^k_+$)

-where $m_{\mu}(\beta)$ is the multiplicity of the weight $\beta$ in the unique (up to equivalence) irreducible representation $\rho_{\mu}$ with highest weight $\mu$ and $\cW_{{k}}$ is as in part \ref{appB} of the Appendix.
+where $m_{\mu}(\beta)$ is the multiplicity of the weight $\beta$ in the unique (up to equivalence) irreducible representation $\rho_{\mu}$ with highest weight $\mu$ and $\cW_{{k}}$ is as in part \ref{appB} of the Appendix. $E_*(L)$ is a suitable subset of $E(L)$ (cf. the notion of ``circle-1-strata'' in Chap.
+X, Sec.
+1.2 in \cite{turaev}).

-The explicit expression for $T(x,\vf)$ appearing in the formula for $|L|_4^\vf$ involves the so-called ``quantum 6j-symbols'' (cf. Chap.
+The explicit expression for the factors $T(x,\vf)$ appearing in $|L|_4^\vf$ above involves the so-called ``quantum 6j-symbols'' (cf. Chap.
 X, Sec.
 1.2 in \cite{turaev}) associated to $U_q(\cG_{\bC})$ where $q$ is the root of unity\footnote{We remark that there are different conventions for the definition of $U_q(\cG_{\bC})$.
 Accordingly, one finds different formulas for $q$ in the literature.
 For example, using the convention in \cite{Saw03} one would be led to the formula $q:= e^{\frac{\pi i}{ D k}}$ where $D$ is the quotient of the square lengths of the long and the short roots of $\cG$}

-We omit the explicit formula for $T(x,\vf)$ since it is irrelevant for the present paper: for links $L$ fulfilling the aforementioned conditions (NCP) and {NH) of Sec.
-6.1 in \cite{Ha7a} the set $V(L)$ is empty and Eq. \eqref{eqA.4} then reduces to
+We omit the explicit formulae for $T(x,\vf)$ and $S(e,\vf)$ since they irrelevant for the present paper.
+Indeed, for links $L$ fulfilling the aforementioned conditions (NCP) and (NH) of Sec.
+6.1 in \cite{Ha7a} the set $V(L)$ is empty and the set $E_*(L)$ coincides with $E(L)$, so Eq. \eqref{eqA.4} (combined with Eqs \eqref{eqA.5}) then reduces to

 where we have set $Y^{\pm}_{i}:= Y^{\pm}_{l^i_{\Sigma}}$.